 ”Vital and dense modern Nordic jazz of high class.
 A driven violinist with a deep sense of jazz”

-– Sydsvenskan, Alexander Agrell (Movement, 2023).
+– Sydsvenskan, Alexander Agrell (Sweden, 2023).

-”Powerful and sensitive with great energy and dynamism – an inherent primal force with improvisational freedom,”
+”Powerful and sensitive with great energy and dynamism – an inherent primal force with improvisational freedom”.

-”I must admit that I haven’t had a particular fondness for the violin in a jazz context.
-However, I must acknowledge that Terese possesses such dazzling technique that she should be considered the foremost practitioner in the Nordic region within her genre.”
+”Terese possesses such dazzling technique that she should be considered the foremost practitioner in the Nordic region within her genre.”

 – Mats Hallberg, Kulturbloggen (2023)